OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 OMEdit can be launched using the executable placed in OpenModelicaInstallationDirectory/bin/OMEdit/OMEdit.exe.
 Alternately, choose OpenModelica > OpenModelica Connection Editor from the start menu in Windows.
-A splash screen similar to the one shown in Figure 2 -2 will appear indicating that it is starting OMEdit.
+A splash screen similar to the one shown in :numref:`omedit-splash` will appear indicating that it is starting OMEdit.

+.. figure :: media/omedit_splashscreen.png
+  :name: omedit-splash

+  OMEdit Splash Screen.

 Linux
 ~~~~~